vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Specification Change ][ Outer( Pro ) ] When the block is made full width, the class name of "alignfull" will be given.
 [ Improvement ][ Balloon ] Improvement to allow any number of registrations in admin.

 = 1.50.１ =